-Table 8: Comparison between the peripherals on Terasic and Digilent FPGA development boards
+Table 7: Comparison between the peripherals on Terasic and Digilent FPGA development boards sibly even a full operating system.

-While the Digilent board offers fewer IO options, the DDR3 memory can be interfaced using Free memory cores and allows for much larger programs to be loaded, possibly even a full operating system.
 The missing VGA port has been substituted by an HDMI-compatible DVI interface that is accessible through one of the high-speed PMOD connectors.